Non-Euclidean-World/HyperTesting/Hud/crosshair-is-displayed.md

 ### Description
 Test case for checking if the crosshair is displayed.

-The test case should work all geometries.
+The test case should work with all geometries.

 ### Prerequisites
 The game is running.